papagorgio23/AISports_Chatbot/data/nlu.md

 - How many units have you guys won?
 - Why should I trust you for betting advice?
 - how is your betting record?
+- That's a lot...
+Have you done well betting?
+- Why should I trust your picks?

 ## intent:sports
 - What sports do you guys bet on?